systerel/S2OPC/README.md

 #### Generation of C structure address space
-The `scripts/generate-s2opc-address-space.py` tool converts a UANodeSet XML file into a C file that can be compiled in the binary, and used with the embedded address space loader (see the `tests/data/address_space/parts/s2opc.xml` file for example).
+The `scripts/generate-s2opc-address-space.py` tool converts a UANodeSet XML file into a C file that can be compiled in the binary, and used with the embedded address space loader (see the `samples/ClientServer/address_space/s2opc.xml` file for example).
 Not all the features of the schema are supported at the moment.

-S2OPC server can also dynamically load a UANodeSet XML at startup.
+S2OPC demo server can also dynamically load a UANodeSet XML at startup.
 To do so, set `TEST_SERVER_XML_ADDRESS_SPACE` to the location of the address space and launch the sample server.

 ### Server configuration

-The server configuration can be defined manually using the C structures defined in src/api_toolkit/sopc_user_app_itf.h (SOPC_S2OPC_Config).
+The server configuration can be defined manually using the C structures defined in src/ClientServer/api_toolkit/sopc_user_app_itf.h (SOPC_S2OPC_Config).
 It is also possible to use an XML parser for XML complying with schemas/s2opc_clientserver_config.xsd.
 The S2OPC demo server use a configuration for tests by default, to use a custom XML configuraiton file set `TEST_SERVER_XML_CONFIG` to its location.